andrew/ultimate-awesome/README.md

 - [awesome-nyc](https://github.com/najork/awesome-nyc) - A collection of awesome things to do in New York City.
 - [awesome-chattensor-prompts](https://github.com/neuralinternet/awesome-chattensor-prompts) - This repo includes Chattensor prompt curation to use Chattensor better.
 - [awesome-gitea](https://github.com/neu-ro-it/awesome-gitea) - A curated list of awesome projects related to Gitea.
+- [awesome-trevor](https://github.com/pcgeek86/awesome-trevor) - This repository contains links to things that Trevor thinks are awesome.
 - [awesome_firefox_addons](https://github.com/pratyakshm/awesome_firefox_addons) - Awesome curation of Firefox addons I use.
 - [awesome-golang-ai](https://github.com/promacanthus/awesome-golang-ai) - Golang AI applications have incredible potential.
 With unique features like inexplicable speed, easy debugging, concurrency, and excellent libraries for ML, deep learning, and reinforcement learning.
 - [awesome-reference-resources](https://github.com/ptesser/awesome-reference-resources) - This repository has been created to store all links that I've found to learn and solve different issues.